Wondering how your competitors are structuring their marketing campaigns?Competitive analysis is the answer.

 Competitive analysis should be a mainstay of any successful marketer’s toolkit.

-We created an in-depth, 37-page, step-by step guide to reverse engineering a marketing funnel, which you can download using the button below.
+We created an in-depth, 37-page, step-by-step guide to reverse engineering marketing funnels, which you can download using the button below.

 What is competitive analysis?

 - Competitive analysis is a type of analysis you should be conducting that researches and gathers data on rival businesses.

 - It’s a great way to discover what your competitors are upto, which adverts they are running, how their email flows are set up and which audiences they are targeting.

 - Competitive analysis will help you to understand how much of a threat your rivals pose, give you tips on running your own campaigns and, potentially, help you to spot gaps in the market where you can make your move and capitalise on the situation.